csandralouise/Scholars-Academic-Pacing-Guide-Planner/README.md

-# 📖 Scholar's Planner — Academic Pacing Guide
+# 📖 Scholar's Academic Pacing Guide Planner

 A single-file, offline-ready academic planning tool built for students who need structure, focus, and flexibility.
-No installations, no accounts, no subscriptions — just open the file in any modern browser and start planning.
+No installations, no accounts, no subscriptions.
+Just open the file in any modern browser and start planning.

 ---